Finding the Right Mortgage

 Cons: You add to the length of time you need to pay your mortgage.

 For more information and advice on borrowing money through a mortgage see Guide to additional borrowing.

 Banks and building societies now offer students the chance to buy rather than rent with mortgages up to 90% of the value of the property, as long as they have a guarantor to back them up (usually a parent or grandparent).

-Schemes like Buy for Uni offer anyone who’s over 18 and in full time education the chance to buy a home, paying the mortgage by renting out rooms (or using a guarantor to make up any shortfall).
+Schemes like Buy for Uni offer anyone who’s over 18 and in full-time education the chance to buy a home, paying the mortgage by renting out rooms (or using a guarantor to make up any shortfall).
 Similarly, graduate mortgages offer low deposit schemes, accounting for the debt that may have been built by students.

 Pros: Allows you to get on the property ladder as a student and invest rather than spend money on rent.
 As the property is in the student’s name, guarantors do not pay additional stamp duty.

 Cons: Interest rates tend to be higher.
-You need to have a guarantor who owns property to qualify.
+You need to have a guarantor who owns a property to qualify.

 Part and part mortgage

-These are mortgages that combine both interest-only and repayment portions of a mortgage: you can decide what proportion of each to pay, for example 80% repayment and 20% interest only.
+These are mortgages that combine both interest-only and repayment portions of a mortgage: you can decide what proportion of each to pay, for example, 80% repayment and 20% interest only.